Pitches • Proposals • Manuscripts

 Do you charge authors to publish?

 OrganoSys Press is not a vanity press.
-We do not frame publication as a pay-to-publish service.
-Some projects may involve cost-sharing models for special editions or highly customized production, but this is discussed transparently and never required as a condition of consideration.
+Some projects may involve service-based or hybrid publishing models, but those terms are discussed transparently and never disguised as editorial judgment.

 Do you offer peer review?

-When appropriate—especially for academic manuscripts—we use a fit-for-purpose review process, which may include peer review or advisory consultation.
-We tailor rigor to the genre and aims of the work.
+When appropriate, especially for academic manuscripts, we use a fit-for-purpose review process that may include peer review or advisory consultation.

 Can I submit if my manuscript is under review elsewhere?

 Yes, but please disclose simultaneous submissions in your cover letter.
-If the manuscript is accepted elsewhere, notify us promptly so we can close the file.
+If the project is accepted elsewhere, notify us promptly.

 How long does the process take?